Configure AD (Active Directory) Polices

 • Prevent DNS Work-Around for Users

-Some users on your network may try to bypass ScoutDNS resolvers by changing the DNS servers in their device network settings when allowed.
-This can result in undesired content access on network assets along with increased security risk.
-The good news ...
+Some users on your network may attempt to bypass ScoutDNS resolvers by changing the DNS servers in their device network settings.
+This can lead to unauthorized content access on network assets and increase security risks.
+Fortunately, DNS bypassing ...